AliTaheriNastooh/DSSproject/telegram/README.md

 python tele.py
 ```

-your vpn should be activate
+you should activate your vpn.